anjaliniranjan027/anjaliniranjan027/README.md

 - 👋 Hi, I’m @anjaliniranjan027
 -👀 I’m interested in Data Analytics.
--🌱 I’m currently learning data-driven solutions and improving my coding skills.
+-🌱 I’m currently learning.
--💞️ I’m looking to collaborate on projects that challenge my creativity and problem-solving.
+-💞️ I’m looking to collaborate.
--📫 How to reach me: GitHub or [anjali17072003@gmail.com] -😄 Pronouns: She/Her
+-📫 How to reach me: GitHub
+-😄 Pronouns: She/Her
 -⚡ Fun fact: I once spent an entire day debugging code... only to realize I forgot a semicolon.